pixel-point/gatsby-tailwind-starter/README.md

 To enable Prettier go to Preferences -> Settings -> type "Format".
 Then check that you have esbenp.prettier-vscode as default formatter, and also enable "Format On Save".

 Reload VS Code and auto-format will work for you.

-## Style Variables

-All style variables that being used across the whole application are stored in [src/styles/variables.scss](/src/styles/variables.scss).